Bruin-Dev/Intelygenz/bruin-bridge/README.md

 we need the `note` field for what note to append.

 We call the bruin repository with these fields so that it can call the bruin client to post the note to the ticket.
-The bruin client should return some success message indicating that our note was successfuly posted to the ticket of `ticket_id`.
+The bruin client should return some success message indicating that our note was successfully posted to the ticket of `ticket_id`.
 And then a response message is published to the response topic that was built by NATS under the hood.

 ### Request message